Welcome to Linux InstallFest!

 Please don't forget to make a backup of any important data!

-Many laptops enable Bitlocker encryption by default.
+If you have Windows 10 or 11 Pro, Education, or Enterprise Edition, then you should have Bitlocker on your device.
+This is Windows' built-in drive encryption tool and is usually enabled by default.
 However, it is impossible to resize partitions when they are encrypted, so Bitlocker must be disabled before installing Linux.

 To disable, go to the "Manage Bitlocker" page in Windows, and then choose "Turn off Bitlocker".
 You will have to wait for the drive to decrypt.
 This may take a long time if the drive has a lot of data on it.